kubernetes-client/javascript/FETCH_MIGRATION.md

 For more details see the initial discussion ([#754](https://github.com/kubernetes-client/javascript/issues/754)).

+Edit 02/2022:

+Since the OpenApiGenerator project is targeting a single `typescript` generator (instead of individual networking flavors eg: typescript-fetch, typescript-axios) that includes node-fetch support, the initial plans to import and inject node-fetch is no longer optimal.

+The proposed changes have been implemented on the new `typescript` generator which includes changes to the authentication and authorization interface that now uses a `RequestContext` object instead of directly allowing access to the https request options.
+In order to bridge the existing javascript client auth methods, additional exposure via custom SecurityAuthentication support has [been merged](https://github.com/OpenAPITools/openapi-generator/pull/11321) into the typescript generator.

 ## Release cycle

 The fetch generator will create breaking changes to this project's API.
 Consumers will have to make small modifications to their code to upgrade.